qinyuehaothomas/Pokedex/README.md

 But welp, Im definitely *not* gonna code all these myself. ╮(╯-╰)╭\
 To prevent anyone from accusing me for using AI, I'm gonna make the base version tdy.

 ---
 Welp, It's 11pm and I feel like just doing a more advanced version of the Command Line interface and thats it\
 ╮（╯＿╰）╭\
 I'll summarise Functionality and user guide in the next Devlog.
 *Done on 24/3/2025*

+## Day 10
+After 10s of google search, I found [NiceGUI](https://github.com/zauberzeug/nicegui).\
+It seems easy to use and looks OK, I might want to use it.

+---
+I changed my mind XiMing did A UI in 10h Im definitely gonna do it.\
+The "select" function in NiceGUI kinda provide search hint ability, so I'm using it!

+---
+#### Issue: ⭐F----- Up decorator, paging n stuffs.
+I kinda trolled the event controller by wrapping a function of a class\
+in a wrapper, and decorating it,\
+avoiding @ui.page not allowing self as variable (I asked AI they seems to have no bright idea around it...)\

+---
+Theres a thing called Manual routing...
+(I spent hours on this s***)\
+`ui.page("/")(SEARCH.build)`\
+doesnt seem to work in Native mode...\
+doesnt seem to work at all....〒▽〒\

+---
+So just display search result on the same page? is 800 results hard to load?
+Definitely!...

+#### GOOD NEWS!
+IM ALMOST DONE WITH BASE UI!!!
+Problem: sometime query have gigantic result (800), and it aint loading in a 100 years\
+I can do a **"show more"** button, but I'm just gonna display the 20 most relavent results.\
+ChatGPT came out with a async solution😎, welp its now smooooth!\

+## NOW, BASIC UI is DONE🥳🥳🥂🥂🥂
+*Done on 25/3/2025 (its now 00:20am🦉)*